-Forage is excited to announce we have brought on five exceptional talent leaders to our Advisory Board, including current and former talent leaders from Peloton, Visa, Walt Disney, Gilead Sciences, Capital Group, Goldman Sachs, and Columbia University.
-As we enter our next stage of growth, and help companies reimagine the way they attract and hire talent, our Advisory Board will serve as a critical beacon of counsel, knowledge, and support for Forage in our pursuit of our mission.
+Forage is excited to announce we have brought on four exceptional talent leaders to our Advisory Board, including current and former talent leaders from Peloton, Visa, Walt Disney, Gilead Sciences, Capital Group and Goldman Sachs.
+As we enter our next stage of growth, and help companies reimagine the way they inspire, engage and hire talent, our Advisory Board will serve as a critical beacon of counsel, knowledge, and support for Forage in our pursuit of our mission.

 Announcing our Advisory Board!

 Forage is on a mission to give everyone the tools to meaningfully advance their careers, for free.
 We are doing this by building the world’s most valuable open-access collection of workplace training, curated in collaboration with world-leading companies such as SAP, BCG, JPMorgan, Citi, KPMG, Electronic Arts, and others.
-Over 1.5 million students have enrolled in training (or as we call it, ‘virtual work experience’) acquiring the skills and confidence to pursue careers that align with their passions and superpowers.
+Nearly 2 million students have enrolled in training (or as we call it, ‘virtual job simulations’) acquiring the skills and confidence to pursue careers that align with their passions.

 We have a team of super-powered humans who work tirelessly to build a product that gives students access to our incredible open access courses.
 We’re supported by our incredible board and investors, who are always ready with advice and guidance to make sure we’re on track to maximize the impact of our courses on the student community.
-Together, we’re creating the largest and most accessible platform for leading companies to attract, upskill, and hire the next generation of talent.
+Together, we’re creating the largest and most accessible platform for leading companies to inspire, engage, and hire the next generation of emerging talent.

 Now, we have the next piece of the puzzle: this month, we’re very excited to announce the launch of the Forage Advisory Board.
 We’ve brought together five of the brightest minds in the world of talent to help us achieve our mission to change the world of recruitment forever.

 Helping us identify our blindspots